garyhooks/blue_teaming/domain_takedown.md

 10. Search AbuseIPDB for reputational information

+11. View and save source code of the index page.
+In addition, identify any clear indications or differences from original, such as tracking cookies, embedded content, etc.

+12. Identify underlying technology and framework (such as Wordpress, templating system, Wix)
+	- Check for presence of /wp-admin directory or other pages which could indicate technology
+	- Check Wappalyzer (Chrome Add-on) which can identify most of this information

-11. Screenshot key findings for evidence preservation
+13. Screenshot key findings for evidence preservation

 ## Domain and DNS Analysis